AJPR

 Picture

-Now, ten months after the emergency airlift of Afghan Refugees to Austin, AJPR is focused on programs to assist refugee families more fully integrate into the Austin community.
+Ten months after the emergency airlift of Afghan Refugees to Austin, AJPR focused on programs to assist refugee families more fully integrate into the Austin community.

-• We are the key group supporting RST with assistance for shot clinics, ESL programs, furniture pickup and storage, groceries to families who have food insecurities, and supporting iACT summer camp for kids.
+• We were the key group supporting RST with assistance for shot clinics, ESL programs, furniture pickup and storage, groceries to families who have food insecurities, and supporting iACT summer camp for kids.

 • Salaam Neighbors: program designed to assist specific families for 3 months after resettlement.

-• Baby Buddies: AJPR partners with RST to pair female volunteers with refugee women who are giving birth in the next few months.
-Many women find themselves in a strange place without their parents and extended family and “baby buddy” volunteers provide transportations to medical appointments and emotional support.
+• Baby Buddies: AJPR partners with RST to pair female volunteers with refugee women who were about to give birth.
+Many women found themselves in a strange place without their parents and extended family and “baby buddy” volunteers provided transportations to medical appointments and emotional support.

 From Grass Roots Volunteers to